Kellyanne Conway

-Kellyanne Elizabeth Conway (née Fitzpatrick; born January 20, 1967) is an American political consultant and pollster who served as Senior Counselor to the President in the first presidency of Donald Trump from 2017 and 2020.
+Kellyanne Elizabeth Conway (née Fitzpatrick; born January 20, 1967) is an American political consultant and pollster who served as senior counselor to the president in the first presidency of Donald Trump from 2017 to 2020.
 She was previously Trump's campaign manager, having been appointed in August 2016; Conway is the first woman to have run a successful U.S. presidential campaign.
 She previously held roles as a campaign manager and strategist in the Republican Party and was formerly president and CEO of the Polling Company/WomanTrend.

 In the 2016 Republican Party presidential primaries, Conway endorsed Ted Cruz and chaired a pro-Cruz political action committee until Cruz later dropped out of the race.

 In July 2016, after Cruz dropped out the race, Trump appointed Conway as a senior advisor and later campaign manager.
 On December 22, 2016, Trump announced that Conway would join his administration as counselor to the president.
 On November 29, 2017, Attorney General Jeff Sessions announced that Conway would oversee White House efforts to combat the opioid overdose epidemic.

-In Conway's role as Senior Counselor to the President, she used the phrase "alternative facts" to describe fictitious attendance numbers for Trump's inauguration.
+In Conway's role as senior counselor to the president, she used the phrase "alternative facts" to describe fictitious attendance numbers for Trump's inauguration.
 In 2017, members of Congress from both parties called for an investigation of an alleged ethics violation after she publicly endorsed commercial products associated with the president's daughter, Ivanka Trump.
 In June 2019, the U.S. Office of Special Counsel recommended that Conway be fired for "unprecedented" multiple violations of the Hatch Act of 1939, but she was not fired.
 In August 2020, Conway left the administration.

 Conway is a frequent media commentator.
 In 2022, she joined Fox News as a contributor, and she appears as a guest or host on a variety of programs, including Hannity, The Five, Outnumbered, The Big Weekend Show, and others.
 She also contributed to Fox's 2022 midterm election coverage.
 In July 2024, Fox News announced that Conway would begin to host a weekly program on the network's streaming platform, Fox Nation, called Here's The Deal with Kellyanne Conway.